mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) can connect via SSH to a remote system.
 You just need to insert the IP of the remote computer and your credentials to have access to a Linux terminal.
 It can also be used for port forwarding.

+If you just one to edit some files containing text or code on the remote machine, make sure **Vim** or **nano** are installed on the remote machine.
+They both are terminal code editors which have syntax highlighting, search-and-replace capabilities, and so on.
+Vim takes more time to learn, but when you master it probably you cannot live without it.

 ## X2Go